Vanguard says financial advisors may increase your investment returns.

 Another 0.40 percent can be generated in returns when advisors help clients keep fees low.
 In addition, rebalancing adds another 0.35 percent of value.
 We know very well how valuable rebalancing can be in portfolio management.
 Unfortunately, few investors rebalance regularly — if at all — on their own.

 In addition, by carefully evaluating their mix of tax-free, tax-deferred and taxable accounts, advisors can help clients minimize the total taxes2 they pay over the course of their retirement through withdrawals, thereby increasing their wealth and the longevity of their investments.
 Vanguard says this can increase returns by up to 1.1 percent

 All told, that’s how financial advisors can add about three percentage points or more in net returns, according to Vanguard.
 We have two observations about the study.

 First, those three percentage points are worth even more than they seem.
 If we take into consideration working with an advisor over the long term, you can see how this additional value can be impactful over time.

 Second, Vanguard’s study was limited to investment results.
-It did not consider the additional services advisors may offer.
-How much additional value is generated for clients through advice regarding their mortgages, employee benefits, credit and debt, taxes, insurance and estate planning?
-How much time is saved thanks to the record-keeping and tax-reporting?
+It did not consider the additional value of services and advice that planners offer on mortgages, employee benefits, credit and debt, taxes, insurance and estate planning.
+Nor the value of time saved thanks to the record-keeping and tax-reporting chores advisors perform.